GOP blocks bill to keep government going; new try ahead

 While Democrats are largely in agreement on Biden’s vision — many ran their campaigns on the longstanding party priorities — stubborn disputes remain.
 Among them are splits over which initiatives should be reshaped, including how to push toward cleaner energy or to lower prescription drug costs.

-Associated Press writers Hope Yen and Alan Fram contributed to this report.
+Associated Press writers Hope Yen, Alan Fram and Kevin Freking contributed to this report.

 Credit: J. Scott Applewhite